abuhamsa/rogers2xmltv/readme.md

 # rogers2xmltv - convert rogers api to xmltv
 This python-tool provides a simple solution to get a schedule for the rogers [super sports pak](https://supersportspak.com/) and convert it to the [xmltv-format](http://wiki.xmltv.org/index.php/XMLTVFormat).

+## ⚠ Rogers is blocking requests from non browser tools from non canadian IP-Adresses ⚠
+Workaround: use an vpn connection to a canadian server
+Goal: setting something up with playwright library to scrap json with non canadian IP-Adresses.

 ## Run
 ```